RedHatQE/rhui3-automation/deploy/README.md

 10.0.0.4

 [HAPROXY]
-10.0.0.3
+10.0.0.5
-10.0.0.4
+10.0.0.6
 ```

 Configuration Limitations
 -------------------------
 Even though one can apply multiple roles to a single node, some combinations are restricted or make no sense:
 - singleton roles --- only one instance per site: Rhua, Nfs, Dns, Master, Proxy
-- mutually exclusive roles --- can't be applied to the same node: Rhua, Cds
+- mutually exclusive roles --- can't be applied to the same node: Rhua, Cds, HAProxy, Proxy (all listen on port 443)
 - site-wide mutually exclusive roles --- chose either Nfs or Gluster
 - optional roles --- may be absent in one's site: Dns, HAProxy, Master, Proxy, Cli
 - multi-roles --- usually multiple instances per site: CDS, Gluster, HAProxy, Cli